(This article was originally published on the 27th of February 2018 and updated on the 24th of October 2019).

 Look for the non-essentials like cable or i-net subscriptions and other stuff.
 Reduce your monthly spending on these items.
 It will put you in a better financial position as you begin a crucial activity.

-3. Craft a debt reduction plan
+3. Craft a Debt Reduction Plan

 When everything is arranged, you can craft a workable debt reduction plan.
 Earmark your available monthly cash on hand for those debts that hurt the most.
-It means you prioritize paying the loan with the highest interest rate and highest outstanding balance.
+It means you prioritise paying the loan with the highest interest rate and highest outstanding balance.

 The plan will be a continuing cycle every month.
 Your objective is to significantly reduce the debt balance, if not fully liquidate them.
 Repeat the process of ranking the debts according to the highest rate and outstanding balance.